-A confused mind says no, so if any aspect of what you are offering is confusing or hard to understand, then expect the wizard to chime in and suggest that your offer is not to be trusted, and to run away.
+A confused mind says no, so if any aspect of what you are offering is confusing or hard to understand, then expect people to walk away.

 Every decision to buy follows a predictable path of information seeking and relationship building before the decision to buy is made.

 Your website design and marketing content should be more aligned to a shop assistant saying “Hi.
 Please feel free to explore our store and take a look around.
 I will be just over here if you need a hand with anything,” rather than a shop assistant blurting, “Can I help you” the second your foot crosses the threshold of the business.